opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/sourcing_data.rst

 2. Click on the **Add a source** button.
 3. In the **Paste data** area, write or paste data in a CSV format.
 4. Click on the **Send data** button.

+Once a new dataset is created, the platform automatically displays an edition interface for that dataset.
+It is accessible for any user with the right permissions.
+This edition interface allows process the data, configure the datasets and its visualizations, as well as manage the publishing of the dataset.
+However, the first thing that should be done after creating a new dataset is to configure its source, to make sure the data is perfectly read and understood by the platform.